When marketers are faced with building powerful Facebook profiles, they are quick to say:

 As you already know, Mark is well connected.
 Not only does he know famous web celebrities like Sean Parker, Peter Thiel, and Marc Andreessen, but he also knows Barack Obama.

-When you are friends with the cool kids, you are naturally perceived as being “cool”.
-When you are perceived as being cool, people will start requesting you to become their friend.
+When you are friends with the cool kids, you are naturally perceived as being “cool.”
+When you are perceived as being cool, people start requesting you to become their friend.

-So if you want to create a Facebook profile that’s not just popular, but powerful, you need to start requesting the cool kids to become your “friend”.
-Many of them will say no because they don’t know you, but for every 10 cool kids you request 1 to 3 will accept your friendship.
+If you want to create a Facebook profile that’s not just popular but powerful, you need to start requesting the cool kids to become your “friend”.
+Many of them will say no because they don’t know you, but for every ten cool kids you request, one to three will accept your friendship.

-You’ll need to do this until 100 influential people accept your friend request.
+You’ll need to do this until a hundred influential people accept your friend request.
 Once you reach that point, you’ll notice that a lot of random people on a daily basis will request your friendship on Facebook.
-The reason for this is usually because influencers have a lot of friends and their friends tend to look through their profile to see whom they are also friends with.
+The reason for this is because influencers have a lot of friends, and their friends tend to look through their profile to see who else they are friends with.

 Step #2: Don’t forget about your real friends

-Now that you are friends with the in crowd, you shouldn’t let it get to your head.
-These influencers are really busy and have so many friends that they’ll rarely bother to read your profile or even like/comment the stuff you put on your wall.
+Now that you are friends with the “in” crowd, you shouldn’t let it go to your head.
+These influencers are really busy and have so many friends that they’ll rarely bother to read your profile or even like/comment on the stuff you put on your wall.

-In order to counter act this you’ll actually have to add your real friends on Facebook, just like how Mark is still friends with the people he knew before he became rich.
+In order to counteract this, you’ll actually have to have your real friends on Facebook.
+Mark, for instance, is still friends with the people he knew before he became rich.
 From family members to childhood friends, you want to be friends with people who actually care about you because they’ll care about what you have to say.

-You typically can find your real friends on Facebook by giving them access to your email account.
-Through it, they’ll be able to see who you communicate with on a regular basis and see if those people are on Facebook.
+You typically can find your real friends on Facebook by giving Facebook access to your email account.
+The site will be able to see who you communicate with on a regular basis and see if those people are on Facebook.
 If they are, the system will suggest that you add them as a friend.

 Step #3: Don’t be shy

-Feel free to make your profile very thorough, upload some pictures of yourself, write on your wall and most importantly start writing on your friends’ walls.
-If you don’t become more social you won’t do well on Facebook or any social networking website, for that matter.
+Make your profile very thorough, upload some pictures of yourself, write on your wall, and, most importantly, start writing on your friends’ walls.
+If you don’t become more social, you won’t do well on Facebook or any social networking website, for that matter.

 The strategy I like to use is:

-- Post on your wall daily – I typically like to post something interesting that happened to me, or something I learned or even a quote.
-What I’ve found is that quotes tend to go the most viral on Facebook.
+- Post on your wall daily – I typically like to post something interesting that happened to me, something I learned or a quote.
+I’ve found that quotes tend to be the most viral type of postings on Facebook.

-- Engage with your friends on your wall – when my friends comment on my wall I try to do my best to respond to them.
-This lets them, as well as others, know that I care to hear what they have to say and more importantly I appreciate them.
+- Engage with your friends on your wall – when my friends comment on my wall, I try to do my best to respond to them.
+This lets them, as well as others, know that I care to hear what they have to say and that I appreciate them.
 Remember, no one likes talking to themselves.

-- Engage with your friends – every day I “like” at least one thing one of my friends says and comment on at least one of their profiles.
-I try to do this with friends who typically don’t engage on my wall as it encourages new people to interact with my wall.
+- Engage with your friends – every day, I “like” at least one thing one of my friends says and comment on at least one of their profiles.
+I try to do this with friends who typically don’t engage on my wall as it encourages new people to interact with me on my wall.

 Mark Zuckerberg doesn’t accept everyone as his friend, which means you shouldn’t either.
-So instead of just accepting anyone that you know, you should be a bit scientific as Facebook limits your profile to 5000 friends.
+Instead of just accepting anyone that you know, you should be a bit scientific as Facebook limits your profile to 5,000 friends.

 - Little is the new big – although it’s wise to be friends with a few influencers, your goal shouldn’t be to friend them all.
-Although 47% of my friends have over 500 connections (people who their friends with), they only account for 21% of my engagement.
-Friends who have less than 500 connections account for 79% of the engagement on my profile wall.
+Although 47% of my friends have over 500 connections (people who they are friends with), they only account for 21% of my engagement.
+Friends who have fewer than 500 connections account for 79% of the engagement on my profile wall.

 - Go worldwide – 62% of my friends aren’t located in the United States.
 Those friends account for over 83% of the engagement on my Facebook wall.

-Before you go and cap out your profile at 5000 friends, don’t make the same mistakes I did.
+Before you cap out your profile at 5,000 friends, don’t make the same mistakes I did.
 Be careful about who you accept as a friend as it can affect how powerful your profile will be.